poornimasf/nlp-negation-analysis/PRODUCTION_STATE.md

    - Any other cases default to non-expletive

 3. **Confidence Scoring**
-   - Based on presence of required components
-   - Higher confidence for clear cases
-   - Presence of 'ne' boosts confidence
-   - Clear documentation of evidence
+   - Expletive with 'ne': 0.95
+   - Expletive without 'ne': 0.85
+   - Non-expletive (no trigger): 0.95
+   - Non-expletive (trigger, no subjunctive): 0.90

 ### Training Data Format
-The system now uses a simplified JSON format:
 ```json
 {
   "examples": [